attilanagy234/neural-punctuator/README.md

 Szeged Treebank (Hungarian) - https://rgai.inf.u-szeged.hu/node/113

 ## Citation
-If you use our work, please cite the following work:
+If you use our work, please cite the following paper:
 ```
 @article{nagy2021automatic,
   title={Automatic punctuation restoration with bert models},